 Do not breastfeed when you’re tired.
-It affects the quality of the milk.
+It affects the quality of the milk and you’ll pass the stress on to the child.
 Although this is not really followed today since if you think about it, moms are always tired because of their busy days at work and at home plus the fact that there’s a loud campaign on breastfeeding now.

 If a child is sucking his/her toes, he/ she is asking for a sibling.
 Our pediatrician said that this one is a normal behavior of all babies at a certain month.
 If they do not do this, you should wonder why.
 This is the stage when the babies realize that they have toes they can reach.

 It is said that babies are not allowed to go out at night because of hamog (cold air) that will cause baby to have colds or become sick.

 A lot of people are saying it’s not just the outdoor cold air that causes baby to have colds.
 Any cold room or a hot room can provide discomfort and colds to the baby.
 That’s why the bonnet is important always.

 - Use “bigkis” or a white cloth wrapped around the baby’s tummy so that the child’s tummy will remain small and grow up to be slim or sexy.

 - Some use bigkis when they baby has colic / kabag (in Filipino).
 Some put acute de manzanilla on the tummy and bigkis to keep the tummy warm and avoid or remove colic.

 It is considered unlucky to show a baby’s clothes before he/ she is born.

 Always pull the babies nose to make it more defined and have a better looking shape.
 Some say that we can still modify the child’s nose while the cartilage are soft.
 But some medical experts say though that these things we cannot modify.
 We might just injure the nose by doing this and features of a person is based on his/her parents’ genes.